Gender-based analysis plus

 The Equal by 30 Campaign

 NRCan leads the Equal by 30 Campaign on behalf of the Government of Canada.
-The Campaign is part of the broader C3E, and launched on May 24th, 2018, at the CEM meeting in Copenhagen.
-Equal by 30 asks public and private organizations, as well as governments, to take concrete actions on several key themes including equal pay, equal leadership and equal opportunities for women in the clean energy sector by 2030.
+The Campaign is part of the broader C3E Initiative, and was launched in May 2018, at the CEM meeting in Copenhagen.
+Equal by 30 is a global commitment by both public and private sector organizations to work towards equal pay, equal leadership and equal opportunities for women in the energy sector by 2030.
+There are currently 129 signatories across multiple energy sub-sectors.
 Signatories develop commitments related to these themes, and report regularly on their progress.
+A robust reporting framework will be developed in 2020.
 By sponsoring these measures, the Equal by 30 Campaign supports the Education and Skills Development; Economic Participation and Prosperity; and, Leadership and Democratic Participation pillars of the GRF.

 Enabling Arctic Science in Canada